tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Migrate_a_Titanium_Application_to_the_Platform.md

 1. First, verify that you have the [Appcelerator CLI](/guide/Appcelerator_CLI/) installed.
 If you are using the Titanium CLI, this procedure will not work.

-2. Once installed, you can import your existing Titanium app by running the following in your console from the Titanium project directory: `appc new --import`
+2. Once installed, you can import your existing Titanium app by running the following in your console from the Titanium project directory: `ti create --import`